METAPOETICS IV/VI

 I will give my child a big hug and

-a brimming cup of cold coffee.
+a brimming mug of cold coffee.

-Tomorrow could be the someday.
+Tomorrow could be the day.